Isolated-/xgsd-cli/README.md

 ## Support

-If you're struggling with this CLI, want to give feedback, need changes to enable your workflow, or anything else shoot me an email [**mike@xgsd.io**](mailto:mike@xgsd.io), I'll try to help wherever I can.
-If you want to make changes to xGSD, feel free to make a pull request [do that here](https://github.com/Isolated-/xgsd-cli).
+If you're struggling with this CLI, want to give feedback, need changes to enable your workflow, or anything else, shoot me an email at [**mike@xgsd.io**](mailto:mike@xgsd.io).
+I’ll try to help wherever I can.

+If you want to make changes to xGSD, feel free to make a pull request [**do that here**](https://github.com/Isolated-/xgsd-cli).

 No analytic data is, or will be, collected from your machine.
 Please feel free to reach out with suggestions, criticism, or just to let me know what you're using this for.

+## Stability

+**xGSD isn’t fragile — it’s just immature.**

+xGSD is steadily moving toward production stability, but it’s still an **early-stage project** (`< v1.0.0`).
+That means you should expect the occasional **bug, missing feature, or breaking change** along the way.

+It’s built and maintained by a **solo developer** — I’ll give it 100%, but sometimes things slip through.
+For example, in `v0.3.0` I reworked the process handler and (oops) forgot to re-implement async mode 🙃.
+I wish I’d never make mistakes, but they’re part of the process — and when they happen, I **fix them fast**.
+(`v0.3.1` patched the async mode issue right after release.)

+If your workflow is **mission-critical**, you may want to wait until later versions.
+But if you’re a **solo operator, tinkerer, or just curious**, _this is exactly the right time to jump in_.
+Run xGSD on a Raspberry Pi as your own **serverless platform without vendor lock-in**, orchestrate your personal stack, or hack together new workflows — and please share feedback when you hit an edge case. **That’s how xGSD gets better.**

+If you’ve been down the frustrating road of debugging **brittle cloud jobs** — wiring retries, catching every edge case, and making sure nothing silently fails — you’ll feel right at home here.
+xGSD is built to take that pain away, so you can **focus on building things that matter instead of babysitting error handlers.**

 ## Privacy & Security

-Most of the features in this project are a response to the UKs changes in regulation toward providers and are designed to mitigate the threats posed by Online Safety Act (OSA), Investigatory Powers Act (IPA), and the proposed Chat Control.
+Most of the features in this project are a response to the UK’s regulatory changes and are designed to mitigate the threats posed by the **Online Safety Act (OSA)**, **Investigatory Powers Act (IPA)**, and the proposed **Chat Control**.

 A full security overview will be published once everything is up and running.
 Please feel free to check the code ([here](https://github.com/Isolated-/xgsd-cli)) if you're concerned about how your data is managed.

 In short:

-**We do not and will not support weakening of encryption, state-owned backdoors, or any form of violating our users right to privacy.**
+**We do not and will not support weakening of encryption, state-owned backdoors, or any form of violating our users' right to privacy.**

+## Inspiration

+Over the last five years, I’ve been working toward developing flexible code that is on-par with industry standards and current trends.
+My goal was to enable **custom user code** to run without modification to my own code.
+A lot of trial and error went into a seemingly simple solution.

+Whilst no single tool directly led to the solution, a lot of inspiration has come from:

+- **GitHub Actions**
+- **AWS Lambda** and other cloud alternatives
+- **RxJS**, **Nest.js**, and other JavaScript frameworks/libraries

+You’ll see this influence in various forms—from configuration to isolation.
+I would’ve been lost without these tools available to reverse engineer.

 ## Changes & Versioning

-Changes aren't currently recorded - they will be soon and managed in `CHANGELOG.md`, for now here's what's new in `v0.3.0`:
+Changes aren't currently recorded — they will be soon and managed in `CHANGELOG.md`.
+For now, here's what's new in **v0.3.0**:

-- **Docker support** has been added in experimental state, feel free to check it out with `xgsd exec {normal run args}`.
-Consider this _unstable_ until `v0.4.0+`
+- **Docker support** has been added in experimental state.
+Feel free to try it with `xgsd exec {normal run args}`.
+Consider this _unstable_ until `v0.4.0+`.
-- **Configuration** templating syntax has been added in addition to `with`, `if`, `after` at step level.
+- **Configuration templating syntax** has been added, in addition to `with`, `if`, `after` at the step level.
 All options support template syntax.
-- **Multiple workflows** can now be added, simply remove your `config.yml` and place workflow configurations in a `workflows/` in your package folder.
+- **Multiple workflows** can now be added.
+Simply remove your `config.yml` and place workflow configurations in a `workflows/` folder in your package.
 Then run your workflow with `xgsd run {package} --workflow {name}`.
-- **Streamlined logging & reporting** some logging has been removed and reports have been reduced to allow for easier human reading.
+- **Streamlined logging & reporting** — some logging has been removed and reports have been reduced for easier human reading.

-`v0.3.x` will continue to expand the templating syntax, stablise docker support, and introduce any missing configuration options.
-Feel free to suggest or make changes (see **Support**).
+`v0.3.x` will continue to expand the templating syntax, stabilize Docker support, and introduce any missing configuration options.
+Feel free to suggest improvements or make changes (see **Support**).

 ### Versioning